InftyAI/llmaz/docs/installation.md

 Note: llmaz helm chart will by default install
 - [Envoy Gateway](https://github.com/envoyproxy/gateway) and [Envoy AI Gateway](https://github.com/envoyproxy/ai-gateway) as the frontier in the llmaz-system, if you *already installed these two components* or *want to deploy in other namespaces* , append `--set envoy-gateway.enabled=false --set envoy-ai-gateway.enabled=false` to the command below.
 - [Open WebUI](https://github.com/open-webui/open-webui) as the default chatbot, if you want to disable it, append `--set open-webui.enabled=false` to the command below.
-- For Kubernetes version, refer [Multi-host-support](.../README.md) in the readme file.

 ## Install a released version